DataDog/documentation/content/en/real_user_monitoring/guide/monitor-your-nextjs-app-with-rum.md

    {{% /tab %}}
    {{% tab "CDN sync" %}}

-   If using CDN sync, you need to make a few small changes to the code snippet from the Datadog RUM UI before pasting it into either the root `layout.tsx` or custom `_app.tsx` file (Datadog supports both):
+   When using CDN sync, you need to make a few small changes to the code snippet from the Datadog RUM UI before pasting it into either the root `layout.tsx` or custom `_app.tsx` file (Datadog supports both):

    - If your application relies on the **newer** Next.js [App Router][1] (versions 13+), paste the snippet into the root [`layout.tsx`][2] file.
    - If your Next.js application relies on the **older** Next.js [Page Router][3], paste the snippet into the custom [`_app.tsx`][4] file.